Anthony Casso: 19th Hole Crew

-In December 1985, Casso was approached by caporegime Frank DeCicco regarding a planned coup in the Gambino crime family.
-Gambino captain John Gotti, whose crew had worked with Casso in multiple drug deals, and other captains, were planning to kill crime boss, Paul Castellano.
-Gotti and DeCicco were looking for support among the other Four Families affected by the Mafia Commission Trial.
+In December 1985, Casso was approached by caporegime Frank DeCicco regarding a planned coup within the Gambino crime family.
+Gambino caporegime John Gotti, whose crew had worked with Casso to conduct drug deals, as well as other Gambino captains, were planning to kill boss Paul Castellano, believing that he was too weak to lead them.
+Gotti and DeCicco were looking for support among New York's other crime families affected by the ongoing Mafia Commission Trial.
 According to Sammy Gravano, another of Gotti's co-conspirators, DeCicco returned from the meeting saying that Casso had offered the conspirators his unconditional support.

 According to Casso, DeCicco alleged during their meeting that Castellano's carelessness in allowing his own house to be bugged was reason enough to kill him.
-Casso later told Carlo, however, that he tried to talk DeCicco out of killing a boss without first asking for The Commission's permission.
-Otherwise, he said, killing Castellano would be a cardinal violation of the rules and all the participants would have to be murdered by the other Four Families.
+Casso later told Carlo that he tried to talk DeCicco out of killing a boss without first asking for permission from The Commission, the Mafia's governing body.
+Otherwise, he said, killing Castellano would be a cardinal violation of Mafia rules and all the participants would be murdered by the other families.
 Castellano's murder went ahead anyway on December 16, 1985.
-Casso would later denounce Gotti's actions to Carlo as "the beginning of the end of our thing."
+Casso later denounced Gotti's actions to Carlo as "the beginning of the end of our thing."

-As Casso had warned, Lucchese boss Anthony Corallo and Genovese boss Vincent Gigante decided to kill Gotti, DeCicco, and every other conspirator in Castellano's murder.
-Amuso and Casso were chosen to handle the assassinations, and were instructed to use a car bomb to try and shift suspicion to Sicilian mobsters, or Zips, related to Castellano.
-While New York City mafiosi had long been (officially) banned from using bombs due to the risk of collateral damage, Sicilian mafiosi and members of the Cleveland crime family were notorious for blowing up their targets.
+As Casso had warned, Lucchese boss Anthony Corallo and Genovese boss Vincent Gigante decided to kill Gotti, DeCicco and every other conspirator in Castellano's murder.
+Amuso and Casso were chosen to handle the assassinations and were instructed to use a car bomb to try and shift suspicion to Sicilian mobsters, or Zips, related to Castellano.
+While New York mafiosi had long been officially banned from using bombs due to the risk of collateral damage, Sicilian mafiosi and members of the Cleveland crime family were notorious for using such devices.
 Amuso and Casso made one attempt on the lives of Gotti and DeCicco, planting a bomb in DeCicco's car when the two were scheduled to visit a social club on April 13, 1986.
-Gotti cancelled at the last minute, however, and the bomb instead only killed DeCicco and injured a passenger they had mistaken for Gotti.
+Gotti cancelled at the last minute, and the bomb instead only killed DeCicco and injured a passenger the pair had mistaken for Gotti.